Statistics, Predictive Modeling

 The Partition platform in JMP enables you to find cuts or groupings within your inputs (X's) that can best predict the variation in an output (Y).
 X's and Y can both be either categorical or continuous.
 The process of splitting the data by finding an appropriate X and an appropriate grouping or cut-point for this X is recursive – you can continue it until you get a useful fit.
 The result is naturally represented as a tree, and you can also get important information about which X's contribute most to explaining the variation in Y.

-The Neural platform in JMP enables you to build fully connected neural networks with hidden nodes in one or two layers.
-Each node can have one of three different activation functions, and you can have any number of nodes in each layer.
+The Neural platform in JMP enables you to build fully connected neural networks with hidden nodes in one (JMP) or two layers (JMP Pro).
+In JMP, all nodes have the same activation functions.
+In JMP Pro, each node can have one of three different activation functions.
+You can have any number of nodes in each layer.

 Multivariate Interdependence Techniques

 In the multivariate context, it is vital to consider data quality, the identification and treatment of outliers, and the pattern of missing values.
-Typically, these issues need to be addressed iteratively as the analysis unfolds, and the interactivity of JMP is built for this way of working.
-For dependence techniques, JMP provides principal components analysis (PCA), factor analysis, clustering, normal mixtures and self-organizing maps.
-Each uses the software's unfolding style of analysis, so that you can shape your approach according to what the data reveals to you.
+JMP provides utilities that take the drudgery out of addressing these issues.
+Typically, they need to be addressed iteratively as the analysis unfolds, and the interactivity of JMP is built for this way of working.

 The Multivariate platform is often the entry point into any analysis with many columns.
 It allows you to quickly assess the associations and parametric and nonparametric correlations between all pairs of numeric variables, identify outliers and impute missing values.

-PCA lets you reduce the dimensionality of your description when correlations are present, and factor analysis lets you model variability among observed variables in terms of a smaller number of unobserved factors.
+PCA lets you reduce the dimensionality of your description when correlations are present, and the implementation in JMP can accommodate very wide data efficiently.
+When you have categorical rather than quantitative variables, you can use JMP to perform Multiple Correspondence Analysis rather than PCA to achieve a similar result.
+Factor analysis lets you model variability among observed variables in terms of a smaller number of unobserved factors.
 The Factor Analysis platform allows multiple fits and rotations in one report, and conditional formatting allows you to suppress small values.

 Clustering, a key technique in unsupervised learning, forms subgroups so that cases in a particular subgroup are more alike than those in another subgroup.
-The Cluster platform in JMP lets you scale and transform variables before analysis, provides various distance measures, and includes hierarchical and K-means clustering.
-Hierarchical clustering produces a dendrogram you can manipulate interactively to decide on the most useful number of clusters.
+The Cluster platform in JMP lets you scale and transform variables before analysis, provides various distance measures, and includes hierarchical and k-means clustering.
+Hierarchical clustering produces a dendrogram you can manipulate interactively to decide on the most useful number of clusters using Cluster Summaries or other heuristics.
+You can also add spatial measures to stacked data to allow you to cluster specific defect patterns.

 Multivariate Dependence Techniques

-For dependence multivariate techniques, JMP provides partial least squares regression (PLS) and discriminant analysis.
+For multivariate dependence techniques, JMP provides partial least squares regression (PLS), discriminant analysis, naïve Bayes and nearest neighbor classifiers, and the Gaussian Process.

 The Time Series platform also contains a number of smoothing techniques for time series, including Holt exponential smoothing, seasonal exponential smoothing, and Winter’s method.